pycroscopy/pyUSID/docs/install.rst

 - No? `Download and install Anaconda <https://www.anaconda.com/download/>`_ for Python 3.6

-- Yes? pyUSID will work with any Anaconda based on python 2.7 or 3.4+.
+- Yes?
+Is your Anaconda based on python 2.7, 3.4+?

-  If your version of Anaconda is based on any other python version, we recommend that you uninstall existing Python distribution(s) if installed.
+  - No?
+Uninstall existing Python / Anaconda distribution(s).
 Restart computer afterwards.
+  - Yes?
+Proceed to install pyUSID

 Compatibility
 ~~~~~~~~~~~~~